2Mw/RS-Reproduce/readme.md

 8. For recommendation system, the numerical feature have large variance and hurt algorithms, so we should normalize them(AutoInt C5.1).
 If we consider training numerical feature with sparse feature in the attention based model, the performance may not well.
+9. In EDCN, using `BatchNormalization` is required, other than it will occur **gradient vanishing** problems because small number matrix hadamard product in bridge module, and use **residual shortcut** optionally.